October 10, 2021

 The 7th edition addresses these changes by providing better and more extensive guidelines.
 This article outlines the biggest changes that you should know about.

+What is a literature review?
 A literature review is a survey of scholarly sources on a specific topic.
 It provides an overview of current knowledge, allowing you to identify relevant theories, methods, and gaps in the existing research.

 A research paper is a piece of academic writing that provides analysis, interpretation, and argument based on in-depth independent research.